-Giving up an entry level post close to home, he hopped across the border to Germany, began work at an international organization and doubled his salary overnight.
-Eventually he went freelance, another smart economic move.
+Giving up an entry-level post close to home, he hopped across the border to Germany.
+There he nabbed a job at an international organization and doubled his salary overnight.
+Eventually, he went freelance, another smart economic move.

 While freelancing came with certain risks (no guaranteed monthly paycheck or sick pay) and extra responsibilities (we had to arrange our own health insurance and retirement plans) the rewards of freelancing (higher salaries and more flexibility) far outweighed the drawbacks.

 Of course, you don’t need to move abroad and strike out as a freelancer to finance a bicycle tour around the world.